feature-engine/feature_engine/docs/user_guide/outliers/Winsorizer.rst

 Winsorizer
 ==========

-Censors variables at predefined minimum and maximum values.
+The :class:`Winsorizer()` caps maximum and/or minimum values of a variable at automatically determined values.
 The minimum and maximum values can be calculated in 1 of 3 different ways:

 Gaussian limits:

-    right tail: mean + 3* std
+- right tail: mean + 3* std

-    left tail: mean - 3* std
+- left tail: mean - 3* std

 IQR limits:

-    right tail: 75th quantile + 3* IQR
+- right tail: 75th quantile + 3* IQR

-    left tail:  25th quantile - 3* IQR
+- left tail:  25th quantile - 3* IQR

 where IQR is the inter-quartile range: 75th quantile - 25th quantile.

 percentiles or quantiles:

-    right tail: 95th percentile
+- right tail: 95th percentile

-    left tail:  5th percentile
+- left tail:  5th percentile

-See the API Reference for more details.
+**Example**

+Let's cap some outliers in the Titanic Dataset.
+First, let's load the data and separate it into train and test:

 .. code:: python